-Thankfully it’s super easy to embed most of the major social media platforms to a campaign page, simply hit ‘Embed link’ when building your page, copy the link to either your profile, or to a post and paste it into the field.
+Thankfully it’s super easy to embed most of the major social media platforms to a campaign page, simply hit ‘Embed link’ when building your page, copy the link to a post and paste it into the field.
 This will automatically generate a link to your feed.

 You can also upload a logo which gives your campaign that extra bit of kick, and helps build your brand with anyone visiting the page.